Dr. Bryan Carrillo’s The Principles of Calculus Website

 Because \(f\) is \(O((x-x_0)^2)\),

-there is an open interval \(I\) that contains \(x_0\)
+• there is an open interval \(I\) that contains \(x_0\)

-and a bounded function \(\eta(x)\) defined on \((\mathcal{D}(f)\cap I)\setminus\{x_0\}\)
+• and a bounded function \(\eta(x)\) defined on \((\mathcal{D}(f)\cap I)\setminus\{x_0\}\)

-so that for all \(x\) in \((\mathcal{D}(f)\cap I)\setminus\{x_0\}\) \(f(x)=\eta(x)(x-x_0)^2\).
+• so that for all \(x\) in \((\mathcal{D}(f)\cap I)\setminus\{x_0\}\) \(f(x)=\eta(x)(x-x_0)^2\).

 The claim is that \(f\) is \(o(x-x_0)\).
 First rewrite \(f\).
-Instead of \(f(x)=\eta(x)(x-x_0)^2\) rewrite it as \(f(x)=[\eta(x)(x-x_0)]\cdot(x-x_0),\) Define \(\eta'(x)=\eta(x)(x-x_0)\).
-To satisfy the definition of \(o(x-x_0)\), show \(\displaystyle\lim_{x\to x_0}\eta'(x)=0\).
-Use the squeeze theorem.
-Since \(\eta\) is bounded, \[\begin{align*}m\leq &\eta(x)\leq M\\ m(x-x_0)\leq&(x-x_0)\eta(x)\leq M(x-x_0) \end{align*}\] or \(m(x-x_0)\geq(x-x_0)\eta(x)\geq M(x-x_0)\) depending on if \(x>x_0\) or \(x<x_0\).
-However, in either case, both \(\displaystyle\lim_{x\to x_0}m(x-x_0)=0\) and \(\displaystyle\lim_{x\to x_0}M(x-x_0)=0,\) Apply the squeeze theorem to conclude \(\displaystyle\lim_{x\to x_0}\eta'(x)=0\).
+Instead of \(f(x)=\eta(x)(x-x_0)^2\) rewrite it as \[f(x)=[\eta(x)(x-x_0)]\cdot(x-x_0)\] and define \(\eta'\) to be the function given by \[\eta'(x)=\eta(x)(x-x_0).\] To satisfy the definition of \(o(x-x_0)\), show \(\displaystyle\lim_{x\to x_0}\eta'(x)=0\) by using the squeeze theorem.
+First, since \(\eta\) is bounded, we have that \[\begin{align*}m\leq &\eta(x)\leq M\\ m(x-x_0)\leq&(x-x_0)\eta(x)\leq M(x-x_0) \end{align*}\] or \(m(x-x_0)\geq(x-x_0)\eta(x)\geq M(x-x_0)\) depending on if \(x>x_0\) or \(x<x_0\).
+However, in either case, both limits go to zero, that is \(\displaystyle\lim_{x\to x_0}m(x-x_0)=0\) and \(\displaystyle\lim_{x\to x_0}M(x-x_0)=0.\) Apply the squeeze theorem to conclude \(\lim\limits_{x\to x_0}\eta'(x)=0\).

-Thus \(f\) is \(o(x-x_0)\)
+Thus \(f\) is \(o(x-x_0).\)

 In this example, practice identifying both big O and little o behavior of the following functions.